OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 |--|--|--|
 | `ENVIRONMENT` | *SESSION_NAME* | no |

-Information about the environment can be stored in the subgroups and their data sets.
+Information about the environment can be stored in the subgroups and their datasets.
 Since such information applies to all measurement systems, this is the right place for it.

 As always with a data source, the dataset `timestamp` must not be forgotten.